cunnie/writings/i_am_become_forever.md

 were the key.
 He stretched to follow them.

 And he stretched more.
 He stretched for miles, moving at close to the speed of light.
-The fiber optic cables led to a building, a non-descript one story building with now windows.
+The fiber optic cables led to a building, a non-descript one-story building with no windows.
 He followed the cables down.
 Suddenly it was cold.
 Cold, and at the center, bright.

 And here, in this cold, bright place, Taggart came up short.